 Plan International UK is a leading children’s charity.
 We strive to advance children’s rights and equality for girls all over the world.
 We are committed to protecting your personal information and making every effort to ensure that your personal information is processed in a fair, open and transparent manner.
 We won’t do anything with your information you wouldn’t reasonably expect.

 We are a "data controller" for the purposes of the EU General Data Protection Regulation 2016/679 ("Data Protection Law").
 This means that we are responsible for, and control the processing of, your personal information.
+Please see our Data Protection Accountability Statement (PDF) for more information.

 The Data Protection Officer